JeanLucPons/Kangaroo/README.md

 Here is a brief description of the algorithm:

 We have to solve P = k.G, we know that k lies in the range [k1,k2], G is the SecpK1 generator point.
+Group operation are addition on elliptic curve, scalar operation are modulo order of the curve.

 n = floor(log2(sqrt(k2-k1)))+1